jamesou/dailycost/README.md

 ### 2. `server`

-This folder contains the source code for the back-end service, built using Flask.
+This folder contains the source code for the back-end service.
 The server application provides API endpoints for the mobile client to recognise receipt.

 ## Snapshots
 ![Main](snapshots/Main.jpg) ![NewRecord](snapshots/NewRecord.jpg) ![History](snapshots/History.jpg)